Provo-Nodejs-Ninjas/20Aug2014-gulp-tutorial/README.md

     ...

 ###gulp-plumber
-> A plugin that makes error hanlding simpler.
+> A plugin that makes error handling simpler.
 Pipe your files into this plugin first before putting it through the other plugins.
 This will let you define a single error handler for each step of your task.

     ...
     gulp.src('less/style.less')